-Building a foundation of respect - Part 74
+Building A Foundation Of Respect – Part 74

 Does your organization encourage leaders to rethink decisions about people and systems?